wangxia514/dea-airflow/dags/deletion/README.md

 Use case: need to delete selected year(s) of datasets from a product.

 Scope: delete datasets, force update explorer and update ows extent.

+### Delete datasets from product by version and sensor
+Use case: need to delete datasets by specific version and sensor

+Scope: delete datasets, force update explorer and update ows extent.